Incoming 6th Grade Information

 Explain the schedule.

 Your school day is divided into seven periods.
 Language Arts is a two-period class.
-The other classes will be: math, science, social studies, PE, and something called a wheel class.
+The other classes will be: math, science, social studies, PE, and a wheel class.
 You will get your actual real live schedule at Head Start Day, plus you will get a chance to meet your teachers, and do a “walk-through” of your schedule.

 What if I play an instrument?